 Why a GIA is

-Better Then a GIC
+Better Than a GIC

 Guaranteed Interest Accounts (GIAs) offer distinct estate planning advantages over traditional Guaranteed Investment Certificates (GICs) in Canada.